Subdomains, Addon Domains And Parked Domains

 (You can park multiple domain names)

-You can also easily remove a parked domain using the Aliases feature.
+You can also easily remove a parked domain using the cPanel Aliases feature.

-To delete domain aliases, go to Aliases > Remove Aliases, select the parked domain you would like to delete and click Remove
+To remove domain aliases, go to Aliases > Remove Aliases, locate the domain alias you want to delete and click Remove

 You will be asked to confirm your deletion …